chelletuerk/shut-up-and-shake-it/README.md

 You can find the production link [here](https://byobackend.herokuapp.com/)

-The RESTful endpoints are follows:
+The RESTful endpoints are as follows:

 ### Users